Trivalia: 1986-1994

 The studio album Headhunter, released in 1992, for the first time featured the material with the lyrics entirely in English language.
 The album, featuring electronic body music influences, mainly acquired by the band members through the works of the bands Skinny Puppy, Front Line Assembly, Klinik and Front 242, was released by the Dobri Isak frontman Predrag Cvetičanin's indie record label DOM.
 After the album release, the band was joined by Ivan Litovski as the new guitarist, and released the compilation album Body Collection.
 The album featured a new version of the song "Headhunter", a cover version of Kraftwerk single "Das Model", and two recordings from their 1992 M Pub performance.
 After the compilation release, in early 1994, the band had disbanded.

 Post breakup

 In 1996, the recordings from the band's concert held on Halloween in the Niš Medical Faculty students club was released on the live album Halloween Nights.
 During the same year Žikić, under the Trivalia moniker, released the album Instant God.
-After the release of the album he withdrawn from the scene.
+After the release of the album, he withdrawn from the scene.
+He gained a PhD in biology at the University of Belgrade Natural Sciences and Mathematics Faculty, gaining an employment as a professor at the University of Niš Faculty of Science and Mathematics biology and ecology department.

 Miloš Vukotić formed the band Ružne Religiozne Lutke (Ugly Religious Dolls), with which he recorded the album TV je mrtav (TV Is Dead), released in 1998.